 6 the number of weeks that students will spend in Thailand

-1 the ranking of Mahidol University in Thailand according to the QS University Rankings: Asia
+1 the ranking of Mahidol University in Thailand according to the THE World University Rankings 2016/2017

-- A completed Thailand Internship Application 2017 form
+- A completed Thailand Internship Application 2018 form.

-- A 500 word essay explaining why you wish to participate in the Thailand Internship Programme and why you will be a good representative of the university.
+- A 500 word essay explaining why you wish to participate in the Thailand Internship Programme and how this will benefit you.